niconaso/RIU-Frontend-Nicolas-Naso/README.md

 - _json-server_: all the operations (GET, PUT, POST, DELETE) are made using a 'json-server' server that could be initiated using
 - _in-memory_: all the operations (GET, PUT, POST, DELETE) are made in memory using a Javascript array with all the loaded Heroes.

-If you choose to use `json-server` as the mock backend for serving superhero data,
-you need to run the following command in a separate terminal:
+If you choose to use `json-server` data source you will need to run the following command in a separate terminal:

 ```bash
 npm run server:mock
 ```

+By default `json-server` data source is set for the `development` environment.

 ## Considerations